“Do you feel in charge?”

 We do not even have a scale at The Center!

 Men lie, women lie, and the scale lies.
-The mirror and the bar do not.
+The mirror, the bar, progress pictures, and your performance do not.

 I’ll holla at you next time.